nrp1284/PyBer_Analysis/README.md

 We can clearly see that there are some points needed to be considered in deciding marketing efforts for rural cities that helps over all ride counts and ROI

-## Following figures describes all analyis that can help making best decesions fo PyBer.
+## Following figures describes all analyis that can help making best decisions fo PyBer.

 ![Average_fare_per_Ride](averagefare_perride.png)